protomated/legal-context/docs/mcp-architecture.md

 The modular design allows for future enhancements:

+1. **Additional Resources**: New document types and sources can be added by implementing additional resource handlers
+2. **Enhanced Tools**: More sophisticated search and analysis capabilities can be integrated with the existing tool framework
+3. **Alternative Transports**: Support for HTTP/SSE for remote connections can be added by implementing new transport adapters
+4. **Multiple LLM Support**: Integration with other MCP-compatible LLMs can be achieved through the standardized protocol
+5. **Scalability Improvements**: The system can be enhanced to support higher load by implementing connection pooling and load balancing
+6. **Advanced Security**: Additional security layers can be added without disrupting the existing architecture
+7. **Analytics Integration**: Usage tracking and performance monitoring can be integrated with minimal changes to core components
+8. **Custom Resource Types**: Support for specialized document formats and metadata can be added through the extensible resource system

+## Deployment Considerations

+The MCP server can be deployed in different configurations:

+1. **Local Deployment**: Running on the same machine as Claude Desktop for maximum security
+2. **Network Deployment**: Running on a network server while keeping all document processing local
+3. **Containerized Deployment**: Using Docker for easier deployment and management
+4. **Kubernetes**: For larger organizations with complex infrastructure requirements
+5. **Hybrid Cloud**: Keeping sensitive document processing on-premises while leveraging cloud for non-sensitive operationscements:

 1. **Additional Resources**: New document types and sources
 2. **Enhanced Tools**: More sophisticated search and analysis capabilities
 3. **Alternative Transports**: Support for HTTP/SSE for remote connections